hela-cytoswap/swap-router-contracts/bug-bounty.md

-# Uniswap V3 Bug Bounty
+# Cytoswap V3 Bug Bounty

 ## Overview

-Starting on September 16th, 2021, the [swap-router-contracts](https://github.com/Uniswap/swap-router-contracts) repository is
+Starting on September 16th, 2021, the [swap-router-contracts](https://gitlab.snapresearch.io/swapnity/swap-router-contracts) repository is
-subject to the Uniswap V3 Bug Bounty (the “Program”) to incentivize responsible bug disclosure.
+subject to the Cytoswap V3 Bug Bounty (the “Program”) to incentivize responsible bug disclosure.

 We are limiting the scope of the Program to critical and high severity bugs, and are offering a reward of up to $500,000.
 Happy hunting!